Bench of Fidel Castro and Che Guevara: Background and history

 Fidel Castro and Ernesto "Che" Guevara first met in June 1955 in Colonia Tabacalera, in Cuauhtémoc, Mexico City, where both agreed to cooperate in the overthrow of Fulgencio Batista, then dictator and president of Cuba.
 Subsequently, they became symbols of communism.

 The statue was inaugurated by Ricardo Monreal, who served as mayor of Cuauhtémoc from 2015 to 2017 representing Morena, a left-wing political party, on 2 December 2017 behind the San Carlos National Museum, a few blocks from the location where Castro and Guevara first met.
 Monreal said during the installation: "Many may not agree with Fidel or 'Che', but this neighborhood embraces tolerance".

 Months later, the bench was dismantled because it had been installed without authorization from the Committee for Monuments and Artistic Works in Public Spaces (Comité de Monumentos y Obras Artísticas en Espacios Públicos, COMAEP), which reviewed the case on 19 June 2018 and approved its removal.

 The monument was reinstalled on 17 October 2020.
 During its session, the committee noted that local residents had requested the monument's reinstatement "due to the historical significance it represents", while opposition came from individuals living outside the neighborhood.
 The committee approved the reinstatement with six votes in favor and two abstentions.
 Days after its 2020 reposition, there was an attempt to steal it.
 In 2021, two men poured white paint over both sculptures.

 On 16 July 2025, Alessandra Rojo de la Vega, the mayor of Cuauhtémoc (2024–2027) representing the big-tent opposition coalition Fuerza y Corazón por México, authorized the removal of the sculptures, citing irregularities in their placement and requests from local residents.
 She mentioned that the installation of the Monumento Encuentro was incomplete, lacking the necessary approval from the COMAEP, there was a lack of official documentation from the city government validating the installation, and it was under irregular custody by a government official.
 Rojo de la Vega compared the removal to actions taken in 2020 by Claudia Sheinbaum (then head of government of the city for Morena), such as the removal of the monument to Christopher Columbus from Paseo de la Reforma and the plaque commemorating the 1969 inauguration of the Mexico City Metro by President Gustavo Díaz Ordaz, whose administration has been described as right-wing and authoritarian by James Wagner from The New York Times.
 Rojo de la Vega also suggested auctioning them off to recover the borough's budget.

+On 27 July 2026, Clara Brugada, Sheinbaum's successor, announced that a replica would be cast and installed elsewhere in the city.